Kamil Majchrzak: 2022–2023: ATP Cup semifinalist, top 75, doping suspension

-2024: Comeback, first Challenger titles since 2022
+2024: Comeback, first Challenger titles since 2022, top 125

 Majchrzak returned to professional tennis on 31 December 2023.
 In his first tournament since 2022, he progressed through qualifying and won eight consecutive matches to capture the title in Monastir, Tunisia.
 He did not lose a set and won eight 6-0 sets throughout the tournament.
 He competed in another ITF event in Monastir the following week, winning two more matches to reach the quarterfinals before losing to Nicola Kuhn, ending the longest winning streak of his career.
-Following these results, he returned to the ATP rankings at world No. 944.
+Following these results, he returned to the ATP rankings at world No. 944 on 15 January 2024.

-Majchrzak then received a wildcard to compete at the 2024 BW Open, marking his return to the ATP Challenger Tour.
-He defeated countryman Maks Kaśnikowski in three sets before losing to former world No. 12 Borna Ćorić in the second round.
+At the end of January, Majchrzak received a wildcard to compete at the 2024 BW Open, marking his return to the ATP Challenger Tour.
+He defeated countryman Maks Kaśnikowski in three sets before losing to former world No. 12 and the eventual finalist, Borna Ćorić.
 In February, he was nominated for the Polish Davis Cup team, winning a dead rubber against Maxim Shin of Uzbekistan.

-Majchrzak received a wildcard to compete at the Rwanda Challenger.
+Ranked No. 652, Majchrzak received a wildcard to compete at the Rwanda Challenger.
 He defeated Bogdan Bobrov, Juan Pablo Paz, Calvin Hemery and Max Houkes en route to his first Challenger final since 2022.
 Majchrzak defeated Marco Trungelliti in the final to win his fifth Challenger title and first since his return from the suspension.
 He competed again in the second Rwanda Challenger where he came through qualifying to extend his winning streak at the tournament to 10 matches, defeating Ivan Gakhov, David Pichler and Stefan Kozlov to reach his second consecutive semifinal.
 He lost to Marco Trungelliti in a rematch of the previous week's final.
 Following this he won another ITF-level title at Sharm-el-Sheikh without dropping a set.

-In May, he returned for form following some injury problems in April.
+In May, he returned to form following some injury problems in April.
 He reached the final the Macedonia Open but lost to teenager Joel Schwärzler in the final.
 A few weeks later, won the Bratislava Open.
 He advanced through the qualifying draw and defeated top four players ranked inside the top 300 to win the biggest title of his comeback so far.
 He defeated the likes of Ergi Kırkın, Dmitry Popko, Jérôme Kym and Henrique Rocha en route.